Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 Bonheur was certain that Herr Grossman was the great mastermind, but I was not sure of that apparent inclination.

-Although it seemed that the evidence suggested Herr Grossman's presumable guilt, I was still troubled by my lingering suspicion of him being the primary mastermind, behind this particular embroilment that was this magnified investigation.
+Although it had seemed that the evidence suggested Herr Grossman's presumable guilt, I was still troubled by my lingering suspicion of him being the primary mastermind, behind this particular embroilment that was this magnified investigation.

 I had intuited the involvement of another sinister individual that possessed more ingenuity than Herr Grossman.